Ununennium: Present

+Planned

+The team at the Heavy Ion Research Facility in Lanzhou (HIRFL), which is operated by the Institute of Modern Physics (IMP) of the Chinese Academy of Sciences, plans to try the ^{243}Am+^{54}Cr reaction.

 Naming

 Using Mendeleev's nomenclature for unnamed and undiscovered elements, ununennium should be known as eka-francium.
 Using the 1979 IUPAC recommendations, the element should be temporarily called ununennium (symbol Uue) until it is discovered, the discovery is confirmed, and a permanent name chosen.
 Although widely used in the chemical community on all levels, from chemistry classrooms to advanced textbooks, the recommendations are mostly ignored among scientists who work theoretically or experimentally on superheavy elements, who call it "element 119", with the symbol E119, (119) or 119.

 Predicted properties

 Nuclear stability and isotopes

 A chart of nuclide stability as used by the Dubna team in 2010.
 Characterized isotopes are shown with borders.
-Beyond element 118 (oganesson, the last known element), the line of known nuclides is expected to rapidly enter a region of instability, with no half-lives over one microsecond after element 121.
+Beyond element 118 (oganesson, the last known element), the line of known nuclides is expected to rapidly enter a region of instability.
 The white ring encloses the predicted location of the island of stability.

 Orbitals with high azimuthal quantum number are raised in energy, eliminating what would otherwise be a gap in orbital energy corresponding to a closed proton shell at element 114, as shown in the left diagram which does not take this effect into account.
 This raises the next proton shell to the region around element 120, as shown in the right diagram, potentially increasing the half-lives of element 119 and 120 isotopes.

 The stability of nuclei decreases greatly with the increase in atomic number after curium, element 96, whose half-life is four orders of magnitude longer than that of any currently known higher-numbered element.
 All isotopes with an atomic number above 101 undergo radioactive decay with half-lives of less than 30 hours.
 No elements with atomic numbers above 82 (after lead) have stable isotopes.
 Nevertheless, for reasons not yet well understood, there is a slight increase of nuclear stability around atomic numbers 110–114, which leads to the appearance of what is known in nuclear physics as the "island of stability".
 This concept, proposed by University of California professor Glenn Seaborg, explains why superheavy elements last longer than predicted.